IKATS/IKATS/CONTRIBUTING.operator.md

 ### File access

-Because IKATS runs on several nodes, opeartors should not rely on static files location (nor absolute, nor relative paths) not handled by IKATS.
+Because IKATS runs on several nodes, operators should not rely on static files location (nor absolute, nor relative paths) not handled by IKATS.
 The only files operators may access to are located under the contributor space.